-Windows 7
+Beginning with version 8.0, Total Recorder supports only Windows XP SP2 and later.
 If you want to use Total Recorder with an older operating system, you should use Total Recorder 7.1 or below.

 Total Recorder Editions and the Video Add-on